qd29/SCIP/README.md

+# SCIP: a tool for efficient clinical interpretation of CNVs
-# SCIP: Suite for CNV Interpretation and Prioritization
+**Suite for CNV Interpretation and Prioritization**

 **Cardiac Genome Clinic, Ted Rogers Centre for Heart Research<br/>
 Division of Clinical and Metabolic Genetics & The Centre for Applied Genomics <br/>
 The Hospital for Sick Children, Toronto, Canada**